Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

                 x = x + 1

-#the roas values do not come out in the correct form.
+#The roas values do not come out in the correct form.
 Cleaning is therefore required

             print('now starting the first part of cleaning')